robmisasi/eslint-plugin-headers/README.md

 # eslint-plugin-headers

-A flexible plugin for checking, inserting, and formatting file headers.
+A flexible and `--fix`able rule for checking, inserting, and formatting file headers.

+Supports configurable usage of block or line comments, custom comment block prefixes and suffixes, custom line prefixes, and spacing between the header and code.

-Useful for enforcing and updating copyright notices while preserving pragma expressions in leading content blocks.
+Useful for inserting, enforcing, and updating copyright or licensing notices while preserving pragma expressions in leading content blocks.

 ## Installation